 If you need more information on design exercises, you can request our support here.

-The Management Phase includes the development of tailored coordination mechanisms, training content and supervision for field staff.
+The Planning Phase includes the development of tailored coordination mechanisms, training content and supervision plans for field staff.
 It also includes an intensive trial test of proposed interventions and the development of a monitoring and evaluation framework and accompanying technology systems and training components.
-Progress reports and general oversight of implementation activities is provided.
+Progress report templates and general oversight activities are provided.

-If you need more information on management exercises, you can request our support here.
+If you need more information on planning exercises, you can request our support here.

 The Learning Phase enables you to leverage the impact and findings of the intervention contributing to an agenda for internal advocacy and broad-based support for scaling a Graduation Approach.
 This phase prioritizes building capacity both at a staff level and at the organizational level ensuring successful adoption and adaptation.